openharmony/docs/en/application-dev/reference/apis-arkui/js-apis-matrix4.md

 scale(options: ScaleOption): Matrix4Transit

 Scales this matrix object along the x, y, and z axes.
-The original matrix that calls this API will be changed.
+The matrix that calls this API will be changed.

 **System capability**: SystemCapability.ArkUI.ArkUI.Full